anerani/fircrelay/README.md

 **Word of caution:** Think twice what you send and where.

-## Notes
+### Tips

+List of things that might come in hand to send to an IRC channel:

+* Logwatch dumps
+* Generic (non-spamming) logs

+### About Idiokit

 Idiokit is an open source project from Codenomicon Ltd. and is MIT licenced.
-Licence is included in the module.